sserver224/XInput-Bass-Vibrator/README.md

 Turn off right motor rumble if the right motor on the controller seems like to be an on/off motor and does not use a gradient.
 One example of a controller like this is the DualShock 3.

+# BUGS:

+Response curve may be too strict

+Less bass may be captured if more controllers are connected

 # How to pair controllers from popular consoles to your PC

 To connect an Xbox controller to your Windows PC, pair/connect it like you do for any Bluetooth device.